10 Things You Must Know to Write a Biography That Readers Will Love

 Other scholars or authors—or even target readers—have reviewed the manuscript and have offered specific, actionable advice.

-It’s been professionally edited (see nonfiction editing services and rates here) by a skilled copy editor—before self-publishing or seeking out a traditional publishing deal.
+It’s been professionally edited (see nonfiction editing services and rates here) by a skilled copy editor—before self-publishing or seeking a traditional publishing deal.
 (Here’s my article on utilizing beta readers.)

 A good biography is bolstered by blurbs and praise from authoritative experts and scholars.
 People know about it.